nathan-aa/chatbot-tutorial/README.md

 ```
 This should run a small web server and redirect you to a localhost page where all the notebooks are.
 Open [1-Basics_of_LangChain.ipynb](1-Basics_of_LangChain.ipynb) and run the first cells.
 Everything should be fine.

+For more information about Jupyter, please see: https://jupyter.org/install

-If something is not runnign feel free to ping us!
+If something is not running feel free to ping us!